mikysett/philosophers_tester/README.md

 - Memory allocations/leaks are not tested
 - The tester gives strange behavior for bonuses
 - The tester is very strict about available forks evalutation and won't tollerate a philosopher taking a fork before the one having it explicitely stated he released it (by printing a status change to sleep).
-- The program may (probably) have bugs and issues, be aware and use your own judgement when in doupt, also please feel free to reach me for feedback or bugs report.
+- The program may (probably) have bugs and issues, be aware and use your own judgement when in doubt, also please feel free to reach me for feedback or bugs report.